StabbyCutyou/moldova/README.md

 I'll continue to add support for more random value categories, such as a general {time} field, as well as additions to existing ones (for example, a timezone param for :now, as well as the ability to choose a formatting method).
 There are also hooks to support ascii-only string generation, but as of yet it is not implemented.

 Add proper support for escaping control characters, so they are not interpreted as part of a token.
 These characters are {, }, :, and |

-More efficient approach for dealing with "pass-through" data in the callstack.
-Currently, each character gets it's own function to call, but those could be coalesced into a single function whenever possible between token functions.

 The current approach is also a bit slow, parsing and interpreting the template each time it's invoked.
 I'm going to re-write this part of it, so that it builds up an internal callstack of functions during the initial parse, then iterates and invokes the callstack in order to generate N iterations of the template itself, preventing unnecessary re-parses of the template.